Sic (band): 2007–2009: The Pandemonium years

 2009 to perform at several local summer festivals, such as the prestigious G!
 Festival and Við Múrin.

 2010–present: Fighters They Bleed

 In late December 2009, Magnus Hansen departed from SIC in order to take some time off to sort out personal matters.
 Later SIC announced that the temporary replacement of Magnus Hansen would be Dennis Buhl (Evil Masquerade, ex Hatesphere).

 On 21 August the band released its second album, tentatively titled Fighters They Bleed, which is also the title for one of their new songs.
-The album was mixed and mastered at Antfarm Studios, in Århus, Denmark, by Tue Madsen.
+The album was mixed and mastered at Antfarm Studios, in Åarhus, Denmark, by Tue Madsen.
 Tue has also been working with metal bands such as Dark Tranquillity and Hatesphere.